deiwin/picasso/README.md

 ### Automatic layouts

-*Picasso* also supports different automatic layouts, so that the following code:
+*Picasso* also supports different automatic layouts and borders, so that the following code:

 ```go
 images = []image.Image{